steveschnepp/blog.pwkf.org/_posts/2022-10-16-usb-c-explained.md

 ![USB-C Connector](../../../assets/images/1920px-USB_Type-C_Receptacle_Pinout.svg.png)

-The layout of the wiring is also mostly symetrical, in order to ensure that the connector can be inserted in any side.
+The layout of the wiring is also mostly symmetrical, in order to ensure that the connector can be inserted in any side.

 ## USB-C in detail

-### USB 2.0 is fully symetrical
+### USB 2.0 is fully symmetrical

-We can see that the USB2.0 wires (VBUS, GND, D+ & D-) are **strictly** symetrical.
+We can see that the USB2.0 wires (VBUS, GND, D+ & D-) are **strictly** symmetrical.
 Which means that it indeed can be inserted in any side and still have exactly the same connectivity.
 And most of the devices that upgraded from the B connector to the C one fully leverage that.

 ### USB-C connectivity quirk : orientation sensing

-Yet, a close examination shows that the other connectivity is not exactly symetrical.
+Yet, a close examination shows that the other connectivity is not exactly symmetrical.
 And that makes sense, as otherwise we would have needed twice the amount of pins.

 Which means that the USB-C host needs a way to know which side the device is connected as.
-In order to simply multiplex in reverse the non symetrical pins.
+In order to simply multiplex in reverse the non symmetrical pins.

 This is done by the CC1 & CC2 pins.
 As in a native USB-C cable, there is only 1 wire from CC1 to CC1, and none from CC2 to CC2.
 Coupled with only a resistor